roadwarriorslive/Pipulate/README.rst

     df

-Make the changes that you see in memory push back out to the spreasheet.
+Make the changes that you see in memory push back out to the spreadsheet.
 Watch the browser as you populate to see the changes occur!::

     gs.populate(tab, cl, df)